 Pediatric transplants differ slightly from other organ donations — as organ size is critical to a successful transplant, children often respond better to child-sized organs.
-There are currently 2,000 children under the age of 18 waiting for a variety of organs, and nearly 25% of them are under 5 years old.
+There are currently 1,900 children under the age of 18 waiting for a variety of organs, and more than 25% of them are under 5 years old.
 Read on for more information about pediatric donation.

 How many children require organ transplants?

 In 2020, more than 1,700 children received life-saving transplants, matched from nearly 900 pediatric organ donors.
 Currently, there are 1,900 children on the national transplant waiting list.
 More than 500 children waiting for a donor organ are between 1 and 5 years old.

 While the donors ranged in age from newborns to 17, most were between 11 and 17 years old — though in 2020, more than 120 pediatric organ donors were babies under the age of 12 months.